mort666/civitai-shortcut-uncensored/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.69.0
+- Ripped the nsfw bull out of the code...

 v 1,6.3
 * The interface of the classification has been modified.
 * Added shortcut browser feature to the classification, improving convenience.